 A denial of service (DoS) is an action that prevents or impairs the authorized use of networks, systems, or applications by exhausting resources such as central processing units (CPU), memory, bandwidth, and disk space.
-Successful DoS attacks conducted against well-known Web sites, making the Web sites unavailable to users, have received extensive media attention since the late 1990s.
-Other examples of DoS attacks include-
+Examples of DoS attacks are-

-- + Using all available network bandwidth by generating unusually large volumes of traffic - + Sending malformed TCP/IP packets to a server so that its operating system will crash - + Sending illegal requests to an application to crash it - + Making many processor-intensive requests so that the server's processing resources are fully consumed (e.g., requests that require the server to encrypt each reply) - + Establishing many simultaneous login sessions to a server so that other users cannot start login sessions - + Consuming all available disk space by creating many large files.
+- Using all available network bandwidth by generating unusually large volumes of traffic - Sending malformed TCP/IP packets to a server so that its operating system will crash - Sending illegal requests to an application to crash it - Making many processor-intensive requests so that the server's processing resources are fully consumed (e.g., requests that require the server to encrypt each reply)78 - Establishing many simultaneous login sessions to a server so that other users cannot start login sessions - Broadcasting on the same frequencies used by a wireless network to make the network unusable - Consuming all available disk space by creating many large files.